Navid-Derakhshandeh/Knapsack/README.md

-only differences between console version and gui version is, i defined my variables as Double, instead of I define them as Integer.that reason i got different result. of course in calculation not in best combination of items.
+only differences between console version and gui version is, i defined my variables as Double, instead of I define them as Integer.that reason i got different result. of course in calculation not in the best combination of items.